 Bryce joined Watsi on August 6th, 2014.
-Six years ago, Bryce became the 367th member to automatically support a new Watsi patient every month.
-Since then, 6,113 more people have become monthly donors!
-Bryce's most recent donation traveled 8,800 miles to support Kim Sour, a factory worker from Cambodia, to fund ear surgery so she can hear better.
+Six years ago, Bryce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Bryce's most recent donation traveled 8,600 miles to support Lah, a devoted mother and wife from Thailand, to fund a hysterectomy.

 Kim Sour is a 32-year-old factory worker, from Cambodia.
 She is married with one daughter and two sons.
 Kim Sour's husband is a fisherman.
 When she is not at work, she helps her children at home and prepares food for their family.
 Six years ago she began experiencing ear discharge.
 In the past few years she has experienced ringing in her ear and hearing loss as well.
 Kim Sour had an ear infection and this infection caused her tympanic membrane, or the ear drum, in her right ear ear to perforate.
 Her husband feels very worried about his wife's pain and hearing loss.
 Kim Sour traveled to our medical partner's care center to receive treatment.
 On September 1st, she will undergo a myringoplasty procedure in her right ear ear.
 During this procedure, surgeons will close the perforation.
 Our medical partner, Children's Surgical Centre, is requesting $464 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 She said, "I hope that this surgery can improve my hearing and make my ear pain stop."